-- a) determine and agree with the board the policy for the remuneration and benefits, including pension rights and compensation payments, of the executive directors and set the remuneration for: - i. the chair of the Company; - ii. executive directors; - iii. the company secretary; and - iv. such other members of the senior management team as it is designated to consider. - b) in determining the remuneration policy, consider: - i. all factors which it deems necessary, including relevant legal and regulatory requirements and the provisions and recommendations of relevant guidance; - ii. the need to promote the long-term sustainable success of the Company and the alignment to the Company purpose and values, without paying more than is necessary, having regard to the views of shareholders and other stakeholders, and ensuring that executive directors, the company secretary and senior executives are rewarded in a fair and responsible manner, provided with appropriate incentives to encourage enhanced performance and are rewarded for their individual contributions:
+- a) determine and agree with the board the policy for the remuneration and benefits, including pension rights and compensation payments, of the executive directors and set the remuneration for: - i. the Executive Chairman of the Company; - ii. any executive directors; - iii. the company secretary; and - iv. such other members of the senior management team as it determines including the next level of management below board level. - b) in determining the remuneration policy, consider: - i. all factors which it deems necessary, including relevant legal and regulatory requirements and the provisions and recommendations of relevant guidance; - ii. the need to promote the sustainable success of the Company and the alignment to the Company purpose and values, without paying more than is necessary, having regard to the views of shareholders and other stakeholders, and ensuring that executive directors, the company secretary and senior executives are rewarded in a fair and responsible manner, provided with appropriate incentives to encourage enhanced performance and are rewarded for their individual contributions; - iii. the strategy of the Company and how the policy reflects and supports the strategy;

-- iii. the strategy of the Company and how the policy reflects and supports the longterm strategy; - iv. the Company's risk appetite and risk management strategy ensuring that the remuneration policy is aligned to the Company's risk policies and systems and long-term strategic goals; and - v. any shareholding requirements, including vesting and holding periods, and any post-employment shareholding requirements for executive directors, the company secretary and senior executives that encompass both unvested and vested shares. - c) when determining executive director remuneration policy and practices, address the following factors set out in the UK Corporate Governance Code (the Code): - i. clarity; - ii. simplicity; - iii. risk; - iv. predictability; - v. proportionality; and - vi. alignment to culture. - d) when determining remuneration schemes and the remuneration policy, consider the use of discretion by the Committee to override formulaic outcomes; - e) review the on-going appropriateness and relevance of the remuneration policy and consult with significant shareholders, as appropriate, on the policy or any other aspects of remuneration; - f) within the terms of the agreed remuneration policy, determine the total remuneration package for the chair of the board and each element of the total individual remuneration package for each executive director, the company secretary and senior executives including (to the extent applicable) base salary, profit sharing and specific incentive remuneration schemes or arrangements, participation in share option schemes and share ownership plans, pension arrangements, including the level of contributions by the Company and other bonuses and benefits in cash or in kind; - g) ensure, where relevant, that any payments made in respect of any remuneration package are permitted under the latest shareholder approved remuneration policy and, if not, that either a revised remuneration policy or the proposed payment is submitted for shareholder approval; and - h) agree the policy for authorising claims for expenses from the directors.
+- iv. the Company's risk appetite and risk management strategy ensuring that the remuneration policy is aligned to the Company's risk policies and systems and long-term strategic goals; and - v. any shareholding requirements, including vesting and holding periods, and any post-employment shareholding requirements for executive directors, the company secretary and senior executives that encompass both unvested and vested shares. - c) when determining executive director remuneration policy and practices, address the following factors set out in the UK Corporate Governance Code (the Code): - i. clarity; - ii. simplicity; - iii. risk; - iv. predictability; - v. proportionality; and - vi. alignment to culture. - d) when determining remuneration schemes and the remuneration policy, consider the use of discretion by the Committee including to override formulaic outcomes; - e) review the on-going appropriateness and relevance of the remuneration policy and consult with significant shareholders, as appropriate, on the policy or any other aspects of remuneration; - f) within the terms of the agreed remuneration policy, determine the total remuneration package for the Executive Chairman and each element of the total individual remuneration package for each executive director, the company secretary and senior executives including (to the extent applicable) base salary, profit sharing and specific incentive remuneration schemes or arrangements, participation in share option schemes and share ownership plans, pension arrangements, including the level of contributions by the Company and other bonuses and benefits in cash or in kind; - g) ensure, where relevant, that any payments made in respect of any remuneration package are permitted under the latest shareholder approved remuneration policy and, if not, that either a revised remuneration policy or the proposed payment is submitted for shareholder approval; and - h) agree the policy for authorising claims for expenses from the directors and for the repayment of tax by the Company as appropriate, in line with the remuneration policy.